JonDotsoy/setImmutable.js/README.md

 nextObjMutable === originalObj // true

 // With immutable object
-const nextObjImmutable = set(originalObj, path, 3) // Update the tree element and return a new object.
+const nextObjImmutable = setImmutable(originalObj, path, 3) // Update the tree element and return a new object.

 nextObjImmutable === originalObj // false
 ```